 Are you looking for some inspiration to embrace the cold and snow of winter?
-Snowshoers usually have no trouble wanting to get outside and play in the snow, but what about those days where the thought of that initial blast of cold makes it tough to get out the door?
-Or what if we simply are unable to experience the outdoors?
+Of course, snowshoers usually have no trouble wanting to get outside and play in the snow.
+But what if there’s no snow on the ground?
+Or, it’s tough to walk out the door?
 Look no further than an outdoor adventure book to get you inspired for your next winter outing!

-So over the last few years, I have been drawn to books that have a whole lot of winter-weather in common, and in their pages, I have found inspiration and motivation.
-I’d like to share a list of my favorites that you may want to pull some reads from for inspiration.
-You may even find these books help you get out the door on some cold days or to simply experience the moment from afar if we can’t get outside.
+Over the last few years, I have been drawn to books with a lot of winter weather in common, and in their pages, I have found inspiration and motivation.
+I want to share a list of my favorites that you may want to pull some reads from for inspiration.
+You may even find these books to help you get out the door on some cold days or experience the moment from afar if you can’t get outside.

 Some of the links in this article may contain affiliate links.
 When you make a purchase using these links, part of the proceeds go to Snowshoe Mag.
 These proceeds help us pay for site maintenance and article contributions.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.

 Here are my favorites related to the polar exploration and travel genre.
 I’ve listed favorite picks with an *.

 *Walking on Thin Ice: In Pursuit of the North Pole (1999) by David Hempleman-Adams